 Sixth: Mcdermot’s profile picture was a professional quality head shot of female model doing her best “sexy look” — a finger placed lightly on one lip while her hair hangs down loosely over her face.
-Something of an odd choice for someone posting to discussion board that usually parses scripture from the Bible.
-I did a reverse image search on Google for Mcdermot’s profile picture which I found attributed to the following individuals:
+Something of an odd choice for someone posting to a discussion board that usually parses scripture from the Bible.
+I did a reverse image search on Google for Mcdermot’s profile picture, which I found attributed to the following individuals:

 · Cassandra********** on Facebook

 (*full name withheld as this person is a make-up artist